Perry Farm Park

 Perry Farm Park’s shelters, picnic areas and other amenities including hay rides, tents picnic kits and more are available to rent for small or large group outings.
 Check out our rental page for more information.
 Perry Farm Park hosts many in house and out of house special events throughout the year so call 815-933-9905 ahead of time if you are planning a visit.

 The ever popular 4 miles of paved trails within Perry Farm Park guide you through natural prairies, woodlands and the banks of the Kankakee River.
 Trails are open from sunrise to sunset 365 days of the year.
 Pets are welcome but please remember to be courteous to others enjoying the trails by keeping them leashed and disposing of waste properly.
+Pet waste disposal bags are avaialble at the Perry Farm Park Parking lot trail head.

 The Bourbonnais Geologic areas, locally known as the Indian Caves, are located off the trails near the Kankakee River.
 The geological area includes the Bourbonnais Creek and ravine, a dolomite cliff and cave community that all together covers approximately 30 acres of land.